 The following paragraphs will describe in more detail the institutions most important to the educational program in anesthesiology.

+- OU Health University of Oklahoma Medical Center – Becker’s Hospital Review named OU Health University of Oklahoma Medical Center one of the 100 Great Hospitals in America for 2020.
+University of Oklahoma Medical Center is the only comprehensive academic hospital in the state, offering the widest range of medical and surgical services in the region.
+Serving as Oklahoma’s only Level I trauma center, the hospital is a multi-state resource for every aspect of injury prevention and treatment.
 Surgical services include general surgery, neurosurgical, otorhinolaryngological, oral and maxillofacial, orthopedic, plastic, and obstetrical and gynecological.
 From July 1, 2001 through June 30, 2002 12,377 separate procedures requiring anesthesia were performed, plus an additional 2,928 obstetrical procedures.
-895 patients were seen in the Pain Management Center at Everett Tower.
+895 patients were seen in the Pain Management program.

-Beginning in 1973 the Children's Hospital was completely renovated and enlarged.
-Also in September 2001 this hospital became a Level 1 Trauma Center.
-It is the only full-service pediatric center in the state, and provides a full range of subspecialty children's services.
-Bed capacity for Children's Hospital is 194, with 6 busy operating suites.
+- Oklahoma Children's Hospital OU Health –The only comprehensive, freestanding children's hospital in the state, Oklahoma Children's Hospital's bed capacity is 194, with 6 busy operating suites.
 In 2001, 4898 separate procedures requiring anesthesia were performed, including 151 pediatric open-heart surgeries.

-Baptist Medical Center is a large private hospital affiliated with the University, and located five miles to the north and west of the Oklahoma Health Center.
+- Integris Baptist Medical Center-Baptist Medical Center is a large private hospital affiliated with the University, and located five miles to the north and west of the Oklahoma Health Center.
 The PGY-1 transitional year sponsored by the Department is based at Baptist.
 All services are represented in this impressive facility.

 Oklahoma City, OK 73104